FantasticFiasco/serilog-sinks-http/README.md

 ## Sample applications

-The following sample applications demonstrate the usage of this sink in various circumstances:
+The following sample applications demonstrate the usage of this sink in various contexts:

 - [Serilog and the Elastic Stack](https://github.com/FantasticFiasco/serilog-sinks-http-sample-elastic-stack) - Sample application sending log events to Elastic Stack
 - [Serilog and Fluentd](https://github.com/FantasticFiasco/serilog-sinks-http-sample-fluentd) - Sample application sending log events to Fluentd